keyboard_arrow_up

 Types of Calibration

 Calibration instruments may be handheld, portable, or fixed testing equipment.
-Hand held units are manually operated, compact units that can be used in house or for on-site calibration.
-Portable units are equipped with carrying handles or wheels, and are made to be moved to the piece of equipment being calibrated.
+Handheld units are manually operated, compact devices that can be used in-house or for on-site calibration.
+Portable units are designed with carrying handles or wheels, allowing them to be moved to the equipment being calibrated.
 Fixed calibration stations are permanently mounted and provide the most accurate readings.

-ISO IEC standards provide a baseline for calibration of all measuring devices.
-The type of calibration process that is needed varies with the type of testing equipment that requires calibration.
+ISO IEC standards establish a baseline for the calibration of all measuring devices.
+The specific calibration process required depends on the type of testing equipment being calibrated.

-Calibration services are available to provide test facilities, equipment, or to maintain and systems already in use.
-A good service provider will be able to offer advice and information on ISO IEC standards that may apply.
+Calibration services provide test facilities, equipment, or maintenance for systems already in use.
+A good service provider will offer guidance and information on ISO IEC standards relevant to the calibration process.

 Electrical Calibration

-Provides measurement of time, voltage, current, resistance, inductance, capacitance, radio frequency (RF), and power.
+Measures time, voltage, current, resistance, inductance, capacitance, radio frequency (RF), and power to ensure the accuracy of electrical instruments.

 Dimensional Calibration

-Uses a wide variety of tools and gauges, such as dial indicators, calipers, micrometers, and dial indicators to measure physical dimensions.
+Uses tools and gauges such as dial indicators, calipers, micrometers, and dial indicators to measure physical dimensions and ensure precision.

 Mechanical Calibration